 - In proven cases of Academic Misconduct, an initial V or W grade may be replaced with a formal fail grade of either F or N with a mark between zero and 49.

-- If you fail a clinical or industry placement subject more than once, you may be assessed as part of the normal Academic Progress Review policy and subsequently, an initial V or W grade may be replaced with a formal fail grade of F or N with a mark between zero and 49.
+- If you fail a clinical or industry placement subject, you may be assessed as part of the normal Academic Progress Review policy and subsequently, an initial V or W grade may be replaced with a formal fail grade of F or N with a mark between zero and 49.

 Received a V grade and wondering what happens next?